Creating your ad campaign

 - Visit AdWords at https://adwords.google.com.

-- If you've already created an AdWords account, sign in.
-Then, click the Campaigns tab.
+- If you've already created a campaign in your account, click the Campaigns tab.
+Then proceed to step 2.

 - Click the + Campaign button on the Campaigns tab.

-- From the drop-down menu, select the campaign type you want to use ("Search Network with Display Select" (recommended for new advertisers), "Search Network only," or "Display Network only").
+- From the drop-down menu, select the campaign type you want to use.
+Most advertisers use "Search Network with Display Select" (recommended for new advertisers), "Search Network only," or "Display Network only," though other campaign types are available.
 Learn more about choosing your campaign type.

 - Ad extensions